America is turning 250 — and there’s no better place to celebrate than the Mississippi Gulf Coast.

 Time: 7:00 PM – 11:00 PM

-Details: A downtown block party following the parade, adding music, gathering space, and evening entertainment before and after the fireworks.
+Details: Downtown block party following the Long Beach parade with music, gathering space, and evening entertainment before and after the fireworks.

 Date: Friday, July 3, 2026